Ozone therapy: Regulation and ethics

-The FDA prohibits the medical use of ozone, "In any medical condition for which there is no proof of safety and effectiveness", stating "Ozone is a toxic gas with no known useful medical application in specific, adjunctive, or preventive therapy.
-In order for ozone to be effective as a germicide, it must be present in a concentration far greater than that which can be safely tolerated by man and animals."
+The FDA prohibits the medical use of ozone "in any medical condition for which there is no proof of safety and effectiveness", stating that "ozone is a toxic gas with no known useful medical application in specific, adjunctive, or preventive therapy.
+For ozone to be germicidal, it must be present in a concentration far greater than that which can be safely tolerated by man and animals."

 Beginning in 1991 the FDA has prosecuted and sent to jail several people presenting themselves as medical doctors and selling ozone therapy products as a medical cure or operating medical clinics using ozone therapy for healing human illness.
 Arrests following similar activity have been made in other countries as well, including Uganda and Thailand.

 Ozone therapy is sold as an expensive alternative cancer treatment in Germany.
 David Gorski has described the practice as "pure quackery".
-Proponents of the therapy falsely claim it is a recognized therapy there, but ozone therapy is not approved by the German medical establishment.
+Proponents of the therapy falsely claim it is a recognized therapy there, but the German medical establishment has not approved ozone therapy.

+In 2009, a panel of experts consulted by Forbes recommended that ozone therapy be included on a "list of the most egregious, dangerous, aggressively marketed health scams."

+Ozone therapy was banned in Malaysia in 2017.
+The Malaysian Health Ministry determined that the treatment could cause serious harm and had no scientific support as a treatment for any condition.

+On 7 August 2023, the Brazilian government legalized ozone therapy as a complementary therapy, ignoring a request for veto due to lack of scientific evidence made in an open letter from the Brazilian National Academy of Medicine.

 History

-In 1856, just 16 years after its discovery, ozone was first used in a health care setting to disinfect operating rooms and sterilize surgical instruments.
+In 1856, just 16 years after its discovery, ozone was first used in a healthcare setting to disinfect operating rooms and sterilize surgical instruments.
 By the end of the 19th century the use of ozone to disinfect drinking water of bacteria and viruses was well established in mainland Europe.

-In his work on bioenergetic analysis, proponent of ozone therapy William Reich developed a device utilizing ozonides which "...one inserted their testiculars [sic]".
-William Reich's work on alternative medicine on the pseudoscientific lifeforce known as Orgone which ozone therapy was said to enhance.

 In 1892 The Lancet published an article describing the administration of ozone for treatment of tuberculosis.
 During World War I, ozone was tested at Queen Alexandra Military Hospital in London as a possible disinfectant for wounds.
 The gas was applied directly to wounds for as long as 15 minutes.
 This resulted in damage to both bacterial cells and human tissue.
-Other sanitizing techniques, such as irrigation with antiseptics, were found preferable.
+Other sanitizing techniques, such as irrigation with antiseptics, were preferable.

+The psychoanalyst Wilhelm Reich was a proponent of ozone therapy, which was supposed to enhance an imaginary life force he called orgone.
+Reich developed a device utilizing ozonides in his work on bioenergetic analysis.